George William (Bud) Reeves

 Connie, my third love passed away on September 1st, 2000 after a ten year bout with Alzheimer's.
 I miss her - as do our two children and their children.

 Cathy, my fourth love and I separated in March of 1995 after 21 years of marriage and, as I mentioned before, divorced 14 years later .
 It was finalized in March 2009.
 She retired from her last position at a private college in Atherton California.
-I understand from our son Adam that she is currently living at her Pasadena home and working a few days a week at a local college!
+She is currently living at her Pasadena home and working at Caltech as the Executive Director for the Caltech Associates.

 My brother Raymond passed away in his sleep on May 19th 2008, less than three months before his 91st birthday and my sister Opal passed away at the age of 88, just a few days after Christmas 2010.